InyextcionES/OpenCore-Post-Install/universal/security.md

 FileVault is macOS's builtin drive encryption, and with OpenCore support for it has been drastically improved compared to the legacy Clover drivers.

-To start, you'll need the following .efi drivers:
+Para empezar, necesitas estos .efi drivers:

 * OpenRuntime.efi
-  * [OpenUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases) for DuetPkg users(systems without UEFI support)
+  * [OpenUsbKbDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases) para usarios de DuetPkg (sistemas incomptible con UEFI)

 **Do not use VirtualSMC.efi with OpenCore, its already baked inside**.
 You do however require VirtualSMC.kext still